Supreetp1608/Aps_portfolio/README.md

 ## Algorithms and Data Structures: Business Use Cases and Applications

-In this section, we will explore various algorithms and data structures used in load balancing within OpenStack to manage services efficiently.
-Some of the key focus areas will include:
+In this section, we propose to build and explore various algorithms and data structures that can be used to improve load balancing within OpenStack.
+By implementing these modules, we aim to manage services more efficiently and ensure optimal performance.
+The key focus areas of our project will include:

 ### Data Collection and Monitoring

 Efficient load balancing starts with accurate data collection and monitoring.
-This involves gathering metrics such as CPU and memory usage from various instances to make informed decisions.
+We will develop a module that gathers essential metrics such as CPU and memory usage from various instances.
+This data will be crucial for making informed load balancing decisions.

 - **File:** [Data Collection](datacollection.md)

 ### Round Robin Load Balancing

 Round Robin Load Balancing is one of the simplest methods.
-It distributes incoming requests to instances in a circular order, ensuring a balanced distribution of load.
+We will implement this method to distribute incoming requests to instances in a circular order, ensuring a balanced distribution of load.
+This module will demonstrate how a straightforward algorithm can provide an effective load distribution.

 - **File:** [Round Robin Load Balancing](roundrobin.md)

 ### Least Connections Load Balancing

-Least Connections Load Balancing assigns incoming requests to the instance with the fewest active connections, helping to evenly distribute the load across instances.
+The Least Connections Load Balancing module will assign incoming requests to the instance with the fewest active connections.
+This dynamic allocation helps in evenly distributing the load and preventing any single instance from becoming a bottleneck.

 - **File:** [Least Connections Load Balancing](leastconnections.md)

 ### Weighted Round Robin Load Balancing

-Weighted Round Robin Load Balancing enhances the Round Robin method by assigning weights to instances, allowing more powerful instances to handle more requests.
+In the Weighted Round Robin Load Balancing module, we will enhance the Round Robin method by assigning weights to instances.
+More powerful instances will handle more requests, optimizing resource utilization and improving overall system performance.

 - **File:** [Weighted Round Robin Load Balancing](weightedroundrobin.md)

 ### Least Load Load Balancing

-Least Load Load Balancing assigns incoming requests to the instance with the least load, taking into account CPU and memory usage.
+The Least Load Load Balancing module will assign incoming requests to the instance with the least load, considering real-time metrics like CPU and memory usage.
+This approach ensures that the instance with the lowest load receives the next request, thereby improving response times and system efficiency.

 - **File:** [Least Load Load Balancing](leastload.md)